 Additionally you can download the Application via Service Center by clicking the Environment menu entry, select Application Management in Service Center... and then, on the page that loads click the Download button.

 How do I export an OutSystems Module for sharing?

 Open the module in your development environment, click the Module menu entry, select Module Management... and then, on the page that loads click the Download Published Version button.

 How do I publish a component?

 If you think your component can help other developers, consider publishing it.

 For the most part, components in Forge are distributed under the BSD license, but some components or plugins have different licensing models that can have different requirements, like attribution in the app.
 Check your compliance with third-party licenses.

 For more information about creating components, check the Complete Guide to Creating Components.

-To prepare your component for publication, add one new module to the application, with a demonstration of the most common use case.
+To prepare your component for publication, make sure you have a separate application with a demonstration of the most common use cases.
 Its name should include the component's name and "Demo" or "Example" since users will search for the component's name when they need help.

 This demo should be guided and straightforward with one single or central screen (if possible) and without a login.